cerb/cerb.github.io/_guides/developers/ngrok.md

 On Linux, you can usually install ngrok from your package manager (e.g. apt, yum).

-On Mac, you can also install ngrok using Homebrew[^homebrew] (note: you will need to install via `brew cask install ngok`).
+On Mac, you can also install ngrok using Homebrew[^homebrew] (note: you will need to install via `brew install --cask ngrok`).

 # Start ngrok